DeadlyCrush/DeadlyTrade/README.md

 I got a suggestion/problem, how can i contact you?
 You can contact us via discord and github.
 We would be happy to listen to you. https://discord.gg/Gd7MjCz

 ## History
-- DeadlyTrade Overhaul Version Released Feb,2020
+○ DeadlyTrade Overhaul Version Released Feb,2020
-- DeadlyTrade Renewal Version Started Jan,2020
+○ DeadlyTrade Renewal Version Started Jan,2020
-- DeadlyTrade Started and Sharing April,2019
+○ DeadlyTrade Started and Sharing April,2019
-- POEExileDirection coverted to DeadlyTrade in new empty Project 1year ago.
+○ POEExileDirection converted to DeadlyTrade in new empty Project 1year ago.
+○ POEExileDirection developed in new empty hand and Released over 1year ago.
-- MercuryTrdae(Exslims) All Korean UI&Functions Version Jun,2019 until Exslims no longer maintain officially.
+○ MercuryTrade KOR Version.
+(Origin.
+Exslims) All Korean UI&Functions Version Jun,2019 until Exslims no longer maintain officially.

 ### Behind...
 It started from inspired Mercurytrade when I made and share Korean version of Mecurytrade.
 Addon name 'DeadlyTrade' also  inspired by 'MercuryTrade' including my respect to great exslims mercury trade ("Deadly"Crush + Mercury"Trade").
 But All of my add-ons including this, DeadlyTrade, started empty handed, completely on my own and It comply with ggg's TOS.